 Claim analyzed

-“Drinking eight glasses of water every day is necessary for optimal health.”
+“Drinking eight glasses of water per day is the optimal daily water intake for human health.”

 False